novifinancial/serde-reflection/README.md

 In addition to ensuring an optimal developer experience in Rust, the approach based on Serde and `serde-reflection` empowers protocol designers to experiment and choose the best encoding format for their data: either [one of the encoding formats](https://serde.rs/#data-formats) officially supported by Serde, or [a new encoding format](https://serde.rs/data-format.html) developed in the Serde framework.

 This project was initially motivated by the need for canonical serialization and cryptographic hashing in the [Libra](https://github.com/libra/libra) project.

+In this context, `serde-name` has been used to provide predictable cryptographic seeds for Rust containers.

 ## Contributing